What is Corporate Tax?

 Revenue earned from TWD 0-120,000 is tax exempt, with everything earned over that threshold is taxed at a rate of 20%.
 A non-resident company is taxed on income that is earned from Taiwan sources.
 A non-resident corporation that has a fixed place of business in Taiwan is taxed similarly to resident companies.

 Hong Kong is a highly developed free market economy that is characterized by low taxation, mostly free port trade and a well establish international financial market.
 Apart from the financial role that Hong Kong occupies, it also has a very large and developed services sector, alongside a developed trade industry.

 Hong Kong has a corporate tax rate of 16.5%.
-For tax purposes in Hong Kong, corporate residency isn’t relevant for determining tax liability of any legal entity except for in regards to a tax treaty context.
-Under Hong Kong’s domestic tax code, the deciding factors for determining tax liability are whether a corporation is carrying out operations in Hong Kong, and if profits are derived from the operations in Hong Kong.
+However, for tax purposes in Hong Kong, corporate residency isn’t relevant for determining tax liability of any legal entity except for in regards to a tax treaty context.
+Now, under Hong Kong’s domestic tax code, the deciding factors for determining tax liability are whether a corporation is carrying out operations in Hong Kong, and if profits are derived from the operations in Hong Kong.

 INS Global in Asia

-We have helped more than 600 companies enter new territories around the world.
-We can help you hire and pay staff all around the world, recruit top talent and invoice clients in another country.
 Our experts have the required knowledge of regulations and processes to make your expansion easy.
-Get in touch with us today and let our expert consultants help you.
+So, get in touch with us today and let our expert consultants help you.